-For all last week, I hooked-up my Raspberry Pi 3B+ to an external display and did everything I do.
+For all last week, I hooked-up my Raspberry Pi 3B+ to an external display and did everything I typically do.
 (Occasionally I set aside my traditional set-up in favour of a humbler one.)
 It was a good distraction.
 The starkness of a simpler system without privileged software was immediately obvious, so much that in the first few hours I almost gave up.
 The feature-rich Vim works well for only those that can map and muscle-train to fire the right shortcuts and keys.

 I was inspired by Gilles Castel taking notes.
 It was fun to try, fail, try-again, and half-replicate what he does.
 The result is a collection of LaTeX snippets for Vim created for my own use.1 Using a Vim version with +python3 enabled, this collection of snippets can easily be used like a plug-in; see the repo on how-to.
 With this, I can almost be as productive in Vim as I am in Sublime Text in writing technical reports.
 Here’s a demo of snippets in action.

 If the video feels slow, then it is because I type slowly.
 The modal editing is not yet hard-wired in me to be able to earn a belt, but I am getting better.
 One day with practice.
 None of this was possible without Holger Rapp’s UltiSnips and Junegunn Choi’s vim-plug.
 I am grateful to the three Vim masters.

 Feel free to fork, use, send pull requests. ↩